sc0ttj/router/README.md

   - as a router for single page applications (SPAs)
 - Works **server-side**, in Node:
   - as a router for an HTTP server (express.js like API, also supports "middleware")
+  - as a router in an AWS Lambda (routing of the `event` data passed into Lambda)
   - as a router for a command-line tool (accepts first arg as the URL/path)

 ## Basic syntax example